Scottish attractions not to be missed

 Balquhidder– Edinburgh 2 hours

-Almost half way to the capital, you reach the village of Doune: jump at the occasion to take a break.
+Almost half way to the Edinburgh, you reach the Doune Castle: jump at the occasion to take a break.

 At Deanston Distillery

 1 – Not to be missed in Scotland is getting to know a typical distillery, with a final tasting.

 You can have something to eat at the attached restaurant before or after the tour.